We raised awareness in Canada about the plight of cheetahs

 We raised funds to send to Namibia (98% of funds were forwarded)

-Funded school outreach in Namibia (10,000 children of 47,000 children reached by CCF Namibia) focused on cheetah behaviour, ecology and how people can help conserve the cheetah.
+Funded school outreach in Namibia (10,700 children of 48,000 school children reached by CCF Namibia) focused on cheetah behaviour, ecology and how people can help conserve the cheetah.

 Workshops designed to help improve farmers’ livelihoods covered kill identification demonstration with educational material providing fundamental information on predators and methods of reducing stock losses.
-Canadian support ensured that 3,800 farmers at tradeshows, workshops and other venues were reached.
+Canadian support ensured close to 4,000 farmers at tradeshows, workshops and other venues were reached.

 Cheetah care and handling of Rainbow and Aurora, two of the orphaned cheetahs at CCF Namibia’s sanctuary.